Sheffield Central (UK Parliament constituency): 1983–present

 Turnout has ranged from 62.5% in 1987 to 49.5% in 2001.

-Future

-Blomfield has announced that he will stand down at the next general election.
-The Labour Party has selected Sheffield city councillor Abtisam Mohamed to fight the seat, beating Eddie Izzard in the selection contest.

 Constituency profile

 The constituency has a working population whose income is close to the national average and lower than average reliance upon social housing.
 At the end of 2012 the unemployment rate in the constituency stood as 4.0% of the population claiming jobseekers allowance, see table.

 There is a large student population and in 2015, the constituency had the youngest median age of voters at 26 years, compared to 39 years for the UK.

 The district contributing to the bulk of the seat has a medium 33% of its population without a car.
 A medium 24.3% of the city's population are without qualifications, a high 15.8% of the population with level 3 qualifications and a medium 25.7% with level 4 qualifications or above.
 In terms of tenure a relatively low 58.3% of homes are owned outright or on a mortgage by occupants as at the 2011 census across the district.